 Make the Case with your "Why"

 Identify 3 to 5 reasons to share with school district administration, teachers and other parents for why you'd like to see outdoor learning in your child's school.
+Connect these with the school/school district's mission.
+How can outdoor learning be a vehicle for supporting/achieving the mission/goals of the school/school district?

 Explore key research that examines the benefits of outdoor learning here.